dhillonashan2-dev/AuthenticationExample/README.md

-This project was entirely created by giving commands to Copilot running within Visual Studio Code.
-There is no actual original work here.
+This project was entirely created by giving commands to little bit Copilot running because it show mistakes  within Visual Studio Code.

 # Authentication Demo Project

 This project demonstrates authentication tokens in a full-stack application using HTML, CSS, JavaScript, Java (Spring Boot), MongoDB, OAuth, and React.js.

-I used Copilot with the following prompt to get the basic code started.
 "Prompt for Authentication Token

 I want to create a new project that will demonstrate the use of authentication tokens in programs written with HTML, CSS, JavaScript, and Java with MongoDB, OAuth and React.js.